Calavo Growers (CVGW) Earnings Expected to Grow: What to Know Ahead of Next Week's Release

-Wall Street expects a year-over-year increase in earnings on lower revenues when Calavo Growers (CVGW) reports results for the quarter ended October 2020.
+Wall Street expects a year-over-year increase in earnings on higher revenues when Calavo Growers (CVGW) reports results for the quarter ended October 2022.
 While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

-The stock might move higher if these key numbers top expectations in the upcoming earnings report, which is expected to be released on December 21.
+The earnings report, which is expected to be released on December 20, 2022, might help the stock move higher if these key numbers are better than expectations.
 On the other hand, if they miss, the stock may move lower.

 Zacks Consensus Estimate